-\paragraph{Multimodal Validation for Enhanced Data Quality.} Although our dataset is synthesized entirely with LLMs, we recognize the need to integrate visual information for higher data quality \citep{chartgemma, advancing}.
-Therefore, we introduce a multimodal validation step, utilizing MLLMs to verify both generated charts and their corresponding instructions.
-Due to the variations in model architectures, visual encoders, and training recipes, different models may focus on varying aspects of the images.
-Taking this into account, we adopt an ``majority voting'' strategy using multiple open-source models such as MiniCPM-V2.5-Llama3~\citep{minicpm}, InternVL2-8B~\citep{internvl} and Qwen2-VL-8B~\citep{qwen2vl}.
-This ensures reliable visual validation while remaining cost-effective by ensembling smaller, locally hosted models.

-For chart validation, we define a set of criteria for a ``good chart'', and each model assigns a score between 1 and 5.
-The average score is calculated, and charts falling below a threshold are filtered out.
-For instructions, both the Q\&A pairs and the associated charts are fed into the models, which verify the answers step-by-step and give a yes/no judgment.
-Samples receiving multiple negative votes are discarded.
+\paragraph{Multimodal Validation for Enhanced Data Quality.} Although our dataset is fully synthesized using LLMs, we acknowledge the importance of integrating visual information to enhance data quality \citep{chartgemma, advancing}.
+Thus we introduce a multimodal validation step, using MLLMs to verify both generated charts and their corresponding instructions.
+Since models differ in architecture, visual encoders, and training recipes, they may focus on varying aspects of the images.
+Taking this into account, we adopt a ``majority voting'' approach by ensembling multiple smaller, locally hosted models.
+This ensures reliable visual validation while remaining cost-effective.
+For chart validation, each model rates charts on a scale of 1 to 5, and those below a threshold are filtered out.
+For instructions, both Q\&A pairs and corresponding charts are fed into the models and verified, with multiple negative votes leading to sample rejection.

-\paragraph{Testing Set Construction and Annotation Refinement.} For the \data testing set, we follow a similar process as in previous data generation, but with stricter filtering criteria to ensure higher quality.
-In addition, annotators are recruited for manual review and refinement.
-All had at least a bachelor's degree and are familiar with common chart types.

-They also had prior experience in data annotation.
-For the charts, annotators first review the images to identify any potential visual errors.
+\paragraph{Testing Set Construction and Annotation Refinement.} For the \data testing set, we follow a similar process as in previous data generation but apply stricter filtering criteria to ensure higher quality.
+Additional annotators are recruited for manual review and refinement.
+For the charts, they first check the images to identify any potential visual errors.
 For the Q\&A pairs, they ensure the questions are relevant to the chart and answerable, then correct any hallucinations or logical inconsistencies in the answers.
-Afterwards, annotators conduct two rounds of review to confirm the data meets the multimodal recognition or reasoning standards in our settings.
-Only samples where at least two annotators agree are accepted into our dataset.
-The inter-annotator agreement, reflected by a kappa coefficient of $0.82$, demonstrates strong consistency \citep{kappa}.
-Table \ref{tab:stat} summarizes the final dataset statistics.
+Afterwards, two rounds of review are conducted to confirm the questions meet the multimodal recognition or reasoning standards in our settings.
+Only samples with agreement from at least two annotators are included.
+The inter-annotator agreement, with a kappa coefficient of $0.82$, indicates strong consistency \citep{kappa}.
+Table \ref{tab:stat} presents the final dataset statistics.